 Watching: nothing, I'm not one of these "working from home" types who sits in front of Trisha.
 There is a TV in the room with me right now, it's the old one, stashed in the corner under the table, it's not plugged in, and that's the way it stays.

-Paul Clarke's blog - I work + live in Hythe in Kent.
-Wed to Clare + father to two, I'm a full stack web developr, + I do js / Node, some ruby, other languages ect ect.
-I like pubbing, running, eating, home-automation + other diy stuff, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.
+Paul Clarke's weblog - I live in Hythe in Kent.
+Wed + father to two, I'm a full stack web developr, + I do js / Node, some ruby, other languages etc. I like pubbing, running, eating, home-automation + other diy stuff, history, genealogy, Television, squirrels, pirates, lego, + TIME TRAVEL.